sagemathinc/cocalc/notes/final_push.md

 cqlsh:test> select * from project_snapshots  where project_id=29ab00c4-09a4-4f2f-a468-19088243d66b and time>1267021261000 and time<13670212610000;

--->     [ ] (0:30?) make regular local bup snapshots of recently modified projects, and store this fact in database
+-->     [x] (0:30?)
+(3:16) make regular local bup snapshots of recently modified projects, and store this fact in database  [took 6 times as long as expected!]

 Put this in backup.coffee as thing that gets going; maybe hub will start it, maybe hub won't.
 We can test it outside hub.